alces-software/hpc-cluster-plugins/README.md

-# Metalware Base Repo
+# HPC Cluster Plugins Repo

-This repository provides the necessary configuration to deploy a cluster of nodes with a standard CentOS 7 image.
+This repository provides plugins for expanding the functionality of a cluster.

-The branch `flightcenter` provides a pre-configured repository for deploying an Alces Flight Center cluster.

-Tested with metalware 2018.2.0.
+Tested with underware 0.2.0.